Dependence of Dust Formation on the Supernova Explosion: Results

 In the remainder of this subsection, we review the dust distributions of each progenitor in turn.
 The top panel in Figure~\ref{fig:Fig1-71-dust} shows the distinct growth regions of the different dust grains.
-In the hydrogen envelope, the solar abundance pattern produces low abundance fractions of a broad set of dust grains.
-Within the helium layer, abundance shifts produce small amounts of C and Si dust.
-Large amounts of dust are only produced in the central regions of the ejecta, corresponding to the carbon and silicon layers of the progenitor.
-In the carbon shell, the carbon fraction is high, producing large amounts of carbon dust.
-A broad range of silicon-based dust grains are produced further inward in the silicon shell.
-Moving inward from the CO to Si shells, oxygen is initially depleted by CO(g) formation, where CO(g) formation is more prevalent than SiO(g) formation producing a region where region Si(s) can form.
-The rich layer of carbon dust abruptly ends at the CO/Si shell interface where the abundance of oxygen exceeds the carbon abundance which is subsequently depleted by the formation of CO gas-phase molecules (bottom panel of Figure \ref{fig:Fig1-71-dust}).
+In the hydrogen envelope, $\mathrm{M}_{\mathrm{coord}}\approx[4-11]$, the solar abundance pattern produces low abundance fractions ($\mathrm{X}\lessapprox 10^{-6}$) of a broad set of silicate and oxide grain species.
+Within the helium layer, $\mathrm{M}_{\mathrm{coord}}\approx[3.25-4]$, abundance shifts produce very small amounts of C, Si, FeS dust ($\mathrm{X}\lessapprox 10^{-6}$).
+Significant amounts of dust are only produced in the central regions of the ejecta, corresponding to the carbon through silicon layers of the progenitor.
+In the free carbon-dominant shell, $\mathrm{M}_{\mathrm{coord}}\approx[3-3.25]$, the free carbon fraction is high, producing abundant carbon dust.
+The abundance fraction of carbon dust in this region ranges from 0.1-0.4 in the top panel of Figure \ref{fig:Fig1-71-dust}.
+Comparing this to the bottom panel of the same figure, we see that the abundance fraction of free carbon for this same region is nearly identical, indicating a near-total conversion of free carbon into carbonaceous grains.

-At the CO/Si shell interface, the formation of CO also partially depletes oxygen until the original carbon abundance falls off to negligible values (bottom panel of Figure \ref{fig:Fig1-71-dust}).
-In this oxygen-depleted transition zone, we see a lower production of $(\forsterite)_{Mg}$ compared to carbon dust further out in the ejecta as well as substantially lower mass production of alumina.
-Moving beyond the transition region into the oxygen shell (enriched by aluminum, magnesium, and, to a lesser extent, silicon) of the progenitor pre-supernova, we see a dramatic increase in the production of $(\forsterite)_{Mg}$ (for $\Mcoord=2-2.5\Msol$).

-In the innermost portion of the Silicon shell, we see a brief spike in the enstatite ($MgSiO_{3}$) mass.
-Interestingly, this spike corresponds to a region where the free SiO mass is greater than the free Mg mass (the free Mg mass also dips here before rapidly falling off), where $(\forsterite)_{SiO}$ takes over the bulk of dust production.
-Another feature of this thin region is that alumina ($Al_{}O_{3}$) production is consistently formed throughout this region of the ejecta and makes up the second largest mass of dust.
-Finally, we get a strong spike in silica production at the transition between oxygen and silicon shells before the free SiO abundance drops off due to the rapidly declining oxygen abundance.
+Moving deeper into the ejecta, we first cross a transition region between the free carbon-dominant and free oxygen-dominant shells, where the pre-formation of CO gas molecules is very high.
+This transition region is near fully depleted in free carbon gas and shows a strong free oxygen gas depletion curve, $\mathrm{M}_{\mathrm{coord}}\approx[2.5-3]$ with $\mathrm{X}\lessapprox [0.5-0.001]$, respectively.
+This C-O transition region initially contains free Mg, SiO, and Al gas abundance fractions ranging approximately within 0.01-0.03, 0.002-0.003, and 0.0001-0.0003, respectively.
+Subsequently, we see the modest formation of $\forsterite-$Mg, $\mathrm{X}\approx 0.01$, and limited formation of $\enstatite$, $\alumina$, and $\forsterite-$SiO, $\mathrm{X}\lessapprox 10^{-5}$.